Murdostoun: History

-The Inglis Family (1466-1719)

-Their earliest home was at Branxholm on the River Teviot in Roxburghshire.
-Their founder was Sir William Inglis, who at a border foray in 1395 answered the challenge of an English champion, Sir Thomas Struthers, and killed him in single combat.
-As a reward for his prowess King Robert III made Sir William Inglis, a grant of the barony of Manor, Roxburghshire|Manor, which seems to have included the whole Manor Valley, a glen running south from the River Tweed about three miles west of Peebles, and known to readers of Sir Walter Scott as the scene of The Black Dwarf.

-Not long after the affair of Rulehaugh the Inglises seized opportunities of getting rid of Branxholm.
-On January 31, 1420, John Inglis of Manor, son of Sir William Inglis, granted a charter conveying half of Branxholm to Sir Robert Scott of Murdostoun in Lanarkshire, who already owned an extensive domain in Ettrick Forest and Teviotdale.

-Thomas Inglis, John's eldest son, found the frequent incursions of the English cattle raiders a source of annoyance; accordingly he arranged with Sir Walter Scott, Sir Robert's successor, to exchange the rest of Branxholm with the Scott lands in Lanarkshire, and on July 23, 1446, the bargain was embodied in a charter of excambion.

 The Scotts settled at Branxholm, which forms part of the Buccleuch estates to this day; while Thomas Inglis removed to Lanarkshire.
 On his death, Murdostoun went to his eldest son, Thomas, and his heirs, who also held for a time the superiority of Manor.
 The property of Manor went to John, the second son, but in time it became restricted to Manorhead, a farm at the top of the glen, which remained in the younger branch of the family till 1709, when it was sold.
 The Inglis family remained in residence at Murdostoun for the next 300 years.
 The old stock of Inglises ended with Thomas Inglis of Murdostoun, who succeeded in about 1696, and sold the estate to Alexander Inglis, merchant in Edinburgh, the second son of David Inglis of Fingask, and a descendant of the Inglises of Inglistarvit, Fife.
 The death of Alexander Inglis in 1719 signalled the end of the connection of this part of the Inglis family with the Barony of Murdostoun.
 Alexander Inglis, having no heirs, bequeathed the Estate to his nephew Alexander Hamilton, with the proviso that he took the Inglis name.